fluree/docs.flur.ee/src/content/0.11.0/docs/query/analytical-query.md

 ### Queries Across Sources

 Each tuple in a where clause is essentially a triple with an added piece of information at the beginning (source) and at the end (options).
 This tuple structure allows users to query across multiple points in time and across data sources.
 Currently, we support querying across Fluree and Wikidata.
-In the future, we will support additional data sources, as well as the ability to query across multiple Fluree databases.
+In the future, we will support additional data sources, as well as the ability to query across multiple Fluree ledgers.

 Source | Description
 -- | --
 `$fdb` | Default source.
 The current version of a given Fluree.
 Can be omitted.
-`$fdb3` | Fluree at a specified block, for example `$fdb10` is a given database at block 10.
+`$fdb3` | Fluree at a specified block, for example `$fdb10` is a given ledger at block 10.
 `$fdb2019-03-14T20:59:36.097Z` | Fluree at a specified ISO-8601 formatted wall clock time.
 `$fdbPT5M` | Fluree as of a specified ISO-8601 formatted duration ago.
 For example, `$fdbPT5M` is as of 5 minutes ago.
 `$wd` | Wikidata